 There are many other factors that may affect the cost.
-Most veterinarians recommended pre-operative bloodwork the be ran on your Goldendoodle before surgery.
-T
+Most veterinarians recommend that pre-operative bloodwork be run on your Goldendoodle before surgery.

-his will check liver and kidney function before surgery.
+This will check liver and kidney function before surgery.
 They will also give your Goldendoodle pre and post-op pain medications.
-These are all an added expense to the cost of surgery.
+These are all added expenses to the cost of surgery.

 Vets highly recommend pre-op bloodwork even in very young Goldendoodles.
 Your Goldendoodle could have been born with a congenital defect that could potentially cause severe to fatal results if not caught beforehand.